Minhchuyentoancbn/Introduction-to-Statistical-Learning-2/README.md

 # ISL2
-My Python implementation version for Lab and Applied Exercises in Introduction to Statistical Learning 2nd Edition
+My Python implementation version for Lab in Introduction to Statistical Learning 2nd Edition